8 Citing Sources

 Big Think.
 (2012, July 3).
 Gaming and productivity [Video].
 YouTube. https://youtu.be/mkdzy9bWW3E

-• If author’s name is not available, provide the creator’s screen name.
-(On YouTube and many other video-posting websites, users must post under a screen name, which is integral to finding videos on YouTube.)
-Sometimes, the real name of the person who posted the video is known; this better connects them to the real world as well as to any other sources they may have provided for your paper (e.g., an author who wrote an article and also produced a YouTube video).
+- If the author’s name is not available, provide the creator’s screen name.
+(On YouTube and many other video-posting websites, users post under a screen name, which is integral to finding videos.)
+Sometimes, the real name of the person who posted the video is known; this connects them to the real world and to any other sources they may have provided for your paper (e.g., an author who wrote an article and produced a YouTube video).

 MLA 9th